THE FILM PROGRAMME OF DOK.fest MÜNCHEN @HOME

 BIS ANS ENDE DER TRÄUME (Schweiz 2018, Wilfried Meichtry, DOK.deutsch).
 The author Katharina von Arx travelled alone around the world in the 1950s.
 In Tonga she met her great love Freddy Drilhon, another free thinker.
 Amour fou in a precarious balance between self-fulfilment, the longing to be settled and a desire for freedom.

-BRUDER JAKOB, SCHLÄFST DU NOCH? – ARE YOU SLEEPING, BROTHER JAKOB? (Österreich 2018, Stefan Bohun, BEST OF FESTS).
+BRUDER JAKOB, SCHLÄFST DU NOCH? – ARE YOU SLEEPING, BROTHER JAKOB?
+(Austria 2018, Stefan Bohun, Best of Fests).
 From the mountains of Tyrol to the Portuguese Atlantic coast.
 After Jakob’s suicide his four brothers set off together on a journey into the past.
 A personal and unexpectedly light film about mourning, saying goodbye and forging new bonds.

-THE FAMILY – DRUZINA (Slowenien, Österreich 2017, Rok Biček, BEST OF FESTS).
+THE FAMILY – DRUZINA (Austria 2017, Rok Biček, Best of Fests).
 Matej becomes a father.
 But new family life proves difficult, something that may be exacerbated by Matej’s family background: his mother and brother have disabilities; he assumed responsibility from an early age.
 A film about curses – and blessings? – family.

 MEIN HERZ SIEHT DIE WELT SCHWARZ – EINE LIEBE IN KABUL (Deutschland 2009, Helga Reidemeister, Retrospektive).
 MEIN HERZ SIEHT DIE WELT SCHWARZ – EINE LIEBE IN KABUL tells the story of an impossible love: even as children Hossein and Shaima were inseparable and yet their relationship seems to be doomed to failure.
 Poverty, war and family honour stand in the way of a happy life for the couple.